EverOddish/DrFujiBot/README.md

 ## Other questions

-If you have any other questions, contact @EverOddish on [Twitter](https://twitter.com/EverOddish) or join the [PokemonChallenges Discord](http://discord.gg/pchal) and ask to be added to the #drfuji-workshop channel.
+If you have any other questions, contact [EverOddish](https://twitter.com/EverOddish) on Twitter or join the [PokemonChallenges Discord](http://discord.gg/pchal) and ask to be added to the #drfuji-workshop channel.

 # Disclaimers